Pumpkin Roll Recipe (No-Towel Parchment Method)

 • Slice and serve.
 Additional powdered sugar can be sprinkled before serving.

-Secrets For Rolling
+Secrets for Rolling Without Cracks

 • Roll very slowly.

 • Roll while the cake is still hot.
-Set the timer for the five minute cooling period.
+Set the timer for the five-minute cooling period.
 Do not wait longer to remove the cake from the pan.
 The cake is pliable when it’s hot, and that makes rolling so much easier.
+(If youโ€™d like another simple, foolproof fall bake, my Pumpkin Bread is a reader favorite.)

-• The last secret is when you are rolling up the cake the final time (after the frosting is on) roll it as tight as you can.
+• The last secret is when you are rolling up the cake the final time (after the filling is on) roll it as tight as you can.
 The tighter the roll, the more perfect the slices.

 A prepared pan is the key to removing the cake without cracking.
 I have used two methods to make this recipe.
 The first is to dump the cake out on a thin towel sprinkled with powdered sugar.
 You then roll up the cake inside the towel.